 Students approved for directed studies with adjunct faculty or with qualified individuals who are not members of the Union Presbyterian Seminary faculty will be charged a \$300 fee.
 In each such case, the student should submit a curriculum vitae of the proposed instructor along with the Directed Study Approval Form.
-Ordinarily, directed studies supervised by persons who are not members of the Union Presbyterian Seminary faculty are approved only when a Union Presbyterian Seminary faculty member is unavailable.
-Directed Studies not taught by Union Presbyterian faculty require the prior approval of the Chair of the academic department in which the subject of the directed study is lodged.
+Ordinarily, directed studies supervised by persons who are not members of the UPSem faculty are approved only when a UPSem faculty member is unavailable.
+Directed Studies not taught by our faculty require the prior approval of the Chair of the academic department in which the subject of the directed study is lodged.